-HICKORY SHAD fishing is fair in the Black Hall River/Lieutenant River and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
+HICKORY SHAD fishing is fair in the Black Hall River/Lieutenant River, Housatonic River and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
 Fishing remains good at Fort Trumbull, Black Hall, Clinton Harbor River systems and the lower Connecticut River (DEEP Marine Headquarters fishing pier).
 Both snappers and hickory shad can be found schooling together at these locations.

-WEAKFISH fishing is improving daily in the western Sound.
+WEAKFISH fishing is surprisingly good in the central and western Sound.
 Many scup anglers are catching them.
-Fish up to 28 inches are being reported.
+Fish up to 26 inches are being reported in the West Haven Beaches and Charles Island area.
 Also, look for weakfish in Guilford/Madison/New Haven Harbor areas.

-BLUE CRAB fishing continues to be good in all tidal creeks and bays.
+BLUE CRAB fishing fair in all tidal creeks and bays.
+Many of the large Jimmies (male crabs) have moved upstream.
 Incoming tide has produced better crab fishing...as the crabs migrate into the shallow water to feed.
-Remember... all egg bearing females must be released without avoidable injury.
+Remember...all egg bearing females must be released without avoidable injury.
 Minimum carapace length is 5 inches for a hard shell crab.
-Blue crab fishermen please release all diamondback terrapins' caught in your traps.
-The turtles must be released without avoidable injury.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) and a small circular crab trap is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet Angler's please also note: It's illegal to snag blue crabs.